iperson/tn_docs/docs/quick_tips.md

 - Make sure to select 'Fake User' (looks like a Shield Icon) to save the node tree, otherwise it might get lost.
 [More info here](getting_started.md#make-sure-to-select-fake-user-otherwise-your-node-setup-will-be-lost)
+- Do not chage Node names and labels, this can possibly break the script.